The Migraine Bucket

 All the ingredients and triggers, big and small, the stresses, the cortisol and adrenaline, combine over the day raising the acidity of the liquid and raising the level of our bucket’s liquids to a tipping point.

-Imagine this as the acid liquid overflowing from the bucket and into Juan’s brain.
+Imagine this as the acid liquid overflowing from the bucket and into Hugo’s brain.

-Next morning, Juan wakes up with a head-crushing migraine.
+Next morning, Hugo wakes up with a head-crushing migraine.

 So what then is our Migraine Threshold or tipping point?